Nurnazhifa/Semantic_segmentation_for_images/README.md

 # Semantic_segmentation_for_images
-> MobileNetV2, a convolutional neural network architecture is implemented in the model
+> U-Net, a convolutional neural network architecture is implemented in the model which is built upon fully convolutional networks.

 ## Table of Contents
 * [General Info](#general-information)